Smartling/SmartlingHelp/_v2endpoints/strings/get-string-translations.md

       type: string
       required: false
       description_markdown: |
         Pagination settings.
-See [limit & offset](/developers/API/v2/General-Information/Limit-and-Offset/) for more.
 By default returns will be limited to 500 per request.
 This is also the maximum allowed value.
 You can set smaller return sizes by setting `limit` to a value less than `500`.

 response:
   json_markdown: |-